On The Scalability of P2P Swarming Systems: Abstract

 \section{Abstract}

-One of the most fundamental problems in the realm of peer-to-peer systems consists of determining their service capacity.
-In this paper, we first propose a new Markov model to compute the throughput of peer-to-peer systems.
-Then, we present a simple approximate model for obtaining the system throughput for large peer populations.
-From these models, we obtain novel insights on the behavior of p2p swarming systems that motivate new mechanisms for publishers and peers to improve the overall performance.
-In particular, we show that system capacity can significantly increase if publishers adopt the most deprived peer selection and peers reduce their service rate when they have all the file blocks but one.
+One of the fundamental problems in the realm of peer-to-peer systems is that of determining their service capacities. {In this paper we focus on P2P scalability issues and propose models to compute the achievable throughput under distinct policies for selecting both peers and blocks.} From these models, we obtain novel insights on the behavior of P2P swarming systems that motivate new mechanisms for publishers and peers to improve the overall performance.
+In particular, {we obtain operational regions for swarm system}.
+In addition, we show that system capacity significantly increases if publishers adopt the most deprived peer selection and peers reduce their service rates when they have all the file blocks but one.